Canadian surface combatant

 Project summary

 Canada’s defence policy, “Strong, Secure, Engaged” (SSE), has committed to investing in 15 Canadian Surface Combatant (CSC) ships.
-These ships will be Canada’s major surface component of maritime combat power.
+Known as the River-class Destroyers, these ships will be Canada’s major surface component of maritime combat power.
 With its effective warfare capability and versatility, it can be deployed rapidly anywhere in the world, either independently or as part of a Canadian or international coalition.
 The CSC will be able to deploy for many months with a limited logistic footprint.

 The CSC will be able to conduct a broad range of tasks, including:

 The acquisition is for 15 ships to replace both the retired Iroquois-class Destroyers and the Halifax-class frigates, with an estimated cost of $56-60 billion.
+This project cost also includes necessary ammunition, training, support, and infrastructure.
 Further costs for personnel, operations, and maintenance for the life cycle of the CSC ships are greatly influenced by the ship design and will therefore only be available later in the process.
-This project cost also includes necessary ammunition, training, support, and infrastructure.
-The construction of the first CSC vessel is expected to begin in 2023/2024.
+Start of construction on a production test module (PTM) began on June 28, 2024.

-As of February 2021, five contracts have been awarded for a total of $738,715,681 to support the options analysis and design phases.
-These contracts span several years, and as of September 2020, we have spent approximately $510,170,000 of this value.
+As of January 2024, five contracts have been awarded for a total of $9.7 billion to support the options analysis and design phases.
+These contracts span several years, and as of January 2024, approximately $2.6 billion of this value has been spent.
+Plans are underway for the Government of Canada to award a build contract to Irving Shipbuilding Inc., to support the start of Full Rate Production on the first three ships in 2025.

 The CSC project is part of the National Shipbuilding Strategy.
-The CSC project is the largest and most complex shipbuilding initiative in Canada since World War II.
+The CSC project is the largest and most complex shipbuilding initiative in Canada since the Second World War.
 This project will also help revitalize the Canadian shipbuilding industry, sustaining and creating thousands of high-skill jobs and enabling our ability to support the ships domestically when in service.

 Project phases*